|14 Min. Read

 It’s easier than ever to connect with new customers (and generate more revenue!) by expanding into new international markets—especially through online channels.
-Indeed, it is projected that by 2023, worldwide retail ecommerce sales will total $6.169 trillion and make up a 22.3% share of total retail sales, up from $3.351 trillion and 13.8% in 2019.
+By 2023, global online sales will reach $6.169 trillion, accounting for 22.3% of total retail sales.
+This is an increase from $3.351 trillion and 13.8% in 2019.

-E-commerce sites can achieve growth in new markets, when they are published in local languages.
-Research has shown that nearly 60% of global consumers spend more time on sites in their own language than they do in English—or boycott English-language websites altogether.
+E-commerce sites can achieve growth in new markets when they are published in local languages.
+Around 60% of global audiences prefer websites in their native language over English.
+Additionally, these individuals may completely avoid English websites.

 International e-commerce is the process of selling products or services across borders on an electronic platform.
-Unlike the physical retail industry, e-commerce can access new and growing markets with relatively minimal investments.
+Unlike the physical retail industry, e-commerce can access new and growing markets with relatively minimal investments, like through website localization.

 Why should you invest time and money into international e-commerce?
 The world is wide open for business, and the possibilities for growth are immense.
 You don’t need a brick and mortar store to sell products internationally, and your customer base can expand exponentially, if you take the time and effort to develop a thoughtful global e-commerce strategy.